-Hazelnuts are not your average, run-of-the-mill nut, so they are a perfect nibble for this superstar day.
-They are a little unexpected and seem more elegant, more suited to special occasions, don't they?
+Hazelnuts are not your average, run-of-the-mill nut, so they are a perfect nibble when you want something different.
+They are a little unexpected and seem more elegant, more suited to special occasions, somehow fancier, don't they?
 Well, at least in America they do.

 This candied hazelnut recipe is easy, and they go great on a cheese plate, on top of your ice cream or just in a bowl beside your bubbly.

 Candied hazelnuts are a quick and easy versatile snack!

 - Ready in 15 minutes.

 - Snack on them alone, or add to cheese plates and desserts!

 Yes, that's right, you only need 2 ingredients to make candied hazelnuts!